UPPMAX/programming_formalisms/docs/misc/faq.md

 ## Prerequisites

-!!! warning

-    - This page may be updated during the next days.
-    - Please email back to Björn to let us know if somthing is unclear in the instructions!

 ### How do I know I have VS Code installed?

 You know if you have VS Code installed,